-Little changes in question wording are often what give away the correct answer.
+Little changes in question-wording are often what give away the correct answer.
 The questions will only be based on what is in front of you, so it is important to take the text as it is, without bringing any of your own knowledge to it.
-You should assume that the text in front of you and the question are very literal and specific.
+You should assume that the text in front of you and the questions are very literal and specific.

 Words: Riley Botelle

 Loading More Content